 Carry Size Pistol Kit

 A carry-size pistol should be configured exactly how you prefer.
 After all, if the time comes to draw in self-defense, you need to be confident behind the trigger knowing your weapon of choice will get the job done.
-Our carry-size pistol kits are carefully configured using high-quality, factory or aftermarket U.S.-made parts guaranteed to be compatible with their "retail" platform's counterparts.
-We carry complete pistol kits for the 1911 Commander, Sig P320, and GLOCK-compatible series designed for daily concealment.
+These kits are carefully configured using high-quality, factory or aftermarket U.S.-made parts guaranteed to be compatible with their "retail" platform's counterparts.
+We carry complete pistol kits for the Sig P320 "carry-size" configuration designed for daily concealment.

 Completing Your 80% Frame